D and DR Divisional Instructions

 Motion to Recall Capias

 May be set on Monday, Tuesday and Thursday at 9:30 a.m.
 The motion must outline reasons for the failure to appear.
 Defendant must be present unless stipulated by counsel.
-If motion to recall capias is agreed to by the parties, the moving party may submit an "Agreed Order" with a new court date within the order, to the Judge for review at the divisional email address cad-divisiond@pbcgov.org in WORD format.
+If motion to recall capias is agreed to by the parties, the moving party may submit an "Agreed Order" with a new court date within the order.
+All Orders MUST be submitted directly through the OLS system and should not be sent to the Judge's CAD division email or via us mail, unless otherwise instructed by the Court.
+Please see Supreme Court Administrative Order AOSC19-74, which discusses transition to a "fully electronic environment that is largely paperless." to the in WORD format.

 Motion for Continuance

 Defendant/Defense Motion for Continuance must be accompanied by a waiver of speedy trial, UNLESS the case is reset for 1-2 weeks AND prior to expiration of speedy trial.
 Please check for agreement of the state on all motions to continue before contacting the Judge's office.
-If motion to continue is agreed to by the parties, the moving party may submit an "Agreed Order" with a new court date within the order, to the Judge for review at the divisional email address cad-division@pbcgov in WORD format.
+If motion to continue is agreed to by the parties, the moving party may submit an "Agreed Order" with a new court date within the order, directly through the OLS system and should not be sent to the Judge's CAD division email or via us mail, unless otherwise instructed by the Court.

-Please note: Motions to Continue that are filed untimely and do not leave time for processing, may be addressed at the time of the scheduled hearing.
+Please note: Motions to Continue that are filed untimely and do not allow sufficient time for processing, may be addressed at the time of the scheduled hearing.

 Agreed Orders

 Agreed Orders to Continue OR Recall Capias MUST reference the parties' agreement and MUST have a new agreed court date within the court order putting the case back on the Court's docket.
 Please do not leave the court date blank, the orders MUST have a new court date within the order or it will be returned.
 The language of all Agreed Orders must be approved by all parties before submitting the order to the Judge.
-Agreed Orders may be e-mailed to the divisional e-mail address cad-divisiond@pbcgov.org and MUST be in WORD format
+Agreed Orders MUST be submitted directly through the OLS system and should not be sent to the Judge's CAD division email or via us mail, unless otherwise instructed by the Court AND MUST be in WORD format.

 Please note: Agreed Orders to Recall Capias and to Continue MUST have a new court date within the order.
-Do not leave the court date blank or the order will be returned.
+Do not leave the court date blank or the order will be rejected.

 Notice of Appearance